Learning-Based Video Coding with Joint Deep Compression and Enhancement: Proposed Method

-The DPEG network is implemented with GAN and RABs.
-Recently, the GAN model has achieved significant successes in image enhancement and inpainting, which inspires us to introduce GAN into deep video coding.
-However, the conventional generator involves a de facto downsampling process to increase its receptive field, whilst excluding the texture details of original frame.
+The proposed DPEG network is implemented with dual-path GAN and RABs.
+To date, dual-path networks have been adopted in parallel processing of image denoising and enhancement tasks; however, they have not yet been exploited in image reconstruction after compression.
+The basic generator of GAN involves a de facto downsampling process to increase its receptive field, whilst excluding texture details in the original frame.
 This is unhelpful in frame reconstruction that is evaluated by full-reference quality metrics.
-To address this issue, we add another parallel path with RABs for video details, as shown in Figure \ref{fig:dpeg}.
+To address this issue, we add a complementary path with RABs for video details, as shown in Figure \ref{fig:dpeg}.
 To avoid high computational complexity, the DPEG is designed as a compact framework with input $I$ and output $I_E$.
-In the second step of MC as (2), $I=x_{t-1}^{'}, I_E=\tilde x_{t}^{m}$.
+In the second step of MC as Equation (\ref{eq:mc2}), $I=x_{t-1}^{'}, I_E=\tilde x_{t}^{m}$.

 \textbf{$\alpha$-path.} To increase the receptive field of low-dimensional features, an encoder is employed with a convolutional layer with stride 1, three convolutional layers with stride 2 and three residual blocks.
-The obtained sematic features, $F_{t,1} \in R^{H \times W \times C}, F_{t,2} \in R^{\frac{H}{2} \times \frac{W}{2} \times C}, F_{t,3} \in R^{\frac{H}{4} \times \frac{W}{4} \times 2C}$, are fed into $\beta$-path and the decoder.
+The obtained sematic features, $F_{t,1} \in R^{H \times W \times C}$, $F_{t,2} \in R^{\frac{H}{2} \times \frac{W}{2} \times C}$, $F_{t,3} \in R^{\frac{H}{4} \times \frac{W}{4} \times 2C}$, are fed into $\beta$-path and the decoder.
 After that, a ConvLSTM is inserted to fully utilize the reference information of coded frames.
 The state and output vectors of ConvLSTM, $C_{t-1}$ and $H_{t-1}$, are fed into current network.
 The decoder part is set as an inverse process of encoder with upsampling.
 To avoid sematic information loss, a U-Net \cite{UNet} is used to skip connect the sematic features to the decoder so that the enhanced results contain the original sematic information.